Take Your Next Step Into Ministry

 Part of the problem is that we do not know how to relate to those in authority over us nor depend upon the Lord to carry out an effective ministry.
 Because we move around so much, we can easily avoid ‘conflict’ until we are out in the mission field!
 That is a mistake.

 The Lord is very interested in training us in this area.
 Even Jesus’ disciples faced this problem!
-Let’s try to simply introduce this training process and then follow through with some questions to help you think through the way you can relate to others.
+Let’s simply introduce this training process, then follow up with some questions to help you think through how you can relate to others.

 Learning from relationships

 Our hearts are tested by the relationships around us.
-Training in how to carry on good relationships should happen in the family when one grows up.
-In these most recent generations many are not receiving this training.
-This problem has worsened as few grow up in larger families.
+Training in maintaining good relationships should happen in the family as one grows up.
+In these most recent generations, many are not receiving this training.
+This problem has worsened as fewer people grow up in larger families.
 Others have never seen the model of a good family.
 Others do not know how to biblically (rightly) respect authority and care for those under our charge.

-The church is a good place to learn these things too.
+The church is a good place to learn these things, too.
 This happens, for example, when we know there is a better way to do something.
-Do you then ‘follow’ your advice or your elder’s contrary advice?
-Do you treat your opinion as equal or better to the one who is in authority?
+Do you then follow your advice or your elder’s contrary advice?
+Do you treat your opinion as equal to or better than that of the one who is in authority?
 How do you handle the situation?
 Do you get resentful or speak against the leaders?

-As we respect our leaders, then we can learn from them, even if they make poor decisions.
+By respecting our leaders, we can learn from them, even when they make poor decisions.
 When we learn from them, then they will encourage us to excel and enter into ministry.
 If we insist on doing it our own way, then we will find relationships in the church quite strained.

 The scriptures tell us to honor our elders.
 The way we respond to our elders gives us a good picture of our humility or pride.
-We need to be willing to trust the Lord with our great dreams and plans in the face of what we might think is some dull and ineffective scheme advanced by another.
-This is the time we need to wait upon the Lord and seek Him about how to do carry out His ministry.
+We need to be willing to trust the Lord with our great dreams and plans, even in the face of what we might think is a dull and ineffective scheme advanced by another.
+This is the time we need to wait upon the Lord and seek Him about how to carry out His ministry.
 He will amazingly open doors for us.

 Respecting your elders